-For over 15 years, ATCO Frontec has held a contract to provide NSPA communication and information systems support to the NATO headquarters at the 820-person Camp Butmir near Sarajevo, Bosnia.
+For over 18 years, ATCO Frontec has held a contract to provide NSPA communication and information systems support to the NATO headquarters at the 820-person Camp Butmir near Sarajevo, Bosnia.
 With a staff of approximately 20 specialists, ATCO Frontec provides system administration; automated data processing maintenance; help desk services; database and configuration management services; network control desk, integrated digital network exchange including video teleconferencing and NATO cryptography; and line team support functions.
-This contract was extended on its final option year to the fourth quarter of 2021.
+Delays in the rebid process have extended the term of this contract past the final option year until the last guarter of 2022.